 • Arthritis Shoulder arthritis is less common than knee and hip arthritis, but when severe may require joint replacement surgery.

-Biceps Tendon Rupture The biceps tendon sometimes tear where it attaches to the upper arm. find out more
+Biceps Tendon Rupture The biceps tendon sometimes tear where it attaches to the upper arm. read more

 What causes shoulder pain?